The internet is full of trucking business plan templates. These examples tend to include a lot of the same elements:

 Luckily, there’s a solution to cash flow problems in the trucking industry: factoring.
 If you have open invoices, Bobtail offers a simple way to factor them.
 That means you get paid today, for the price of a single, low factoring fee.

 With a solid trucking business plan, you’re off to a great start.
 Next, keep cash flowing with low-cost factoring services from Bobtail.
-Begin your free trial today.
+Learn more today.